mstanczy/git-workshop/README.md

 ```
 git commit -m "changed button in section 1"
 ```
-20. display "git log" - our HEAD is now pointing to the most recent commit in "buttons" branch; the master branch is still pointing to the 'last_good_commit'
+20. display the list of commits - our HEAD is now pointing to the most recent commit in "buttons" branch; the master branch is still pointing to the 'last_good_commit'
 ```
 git log
 ```